Shai1436/nlcli/COMMERCIAL_LICENSE.md

 A Commercial License is required for:

-### Enterprise Use (100+ Employees)
+### Business Use (5+ Employees)
-- Companies with 100 or more employees
+- Companies with 5 or more employees
+- Startups generating revenue using NLCLI
 - Government organizations and agencies
-- Large non-profit organizations
+- Non-profit organizations with paid staff

 ### Commercial Products
 - Integration into proprietary software products